rrmao-tech/sales-forecast-project/README.md

 - Delivering short-term forecasts
 - Supporting data-driven decision-making

-Using Python, I analyzed time-series sales data and developed a simple forecasting model to uncover trends and highlight growth opportunities.
+Using Python, I analyzed time-series sales data and developed a forecasting model to uncover trends and highlight growth opportunities.

 ---